 Diagnosis of Nonproductive Vomiting in Dogs

 Your veterinarian, having been forewarned, can immediately take control once you arrive.
-X-rays can show the amount of damage and the position of the torsion.
+X-rays can show d the position of the stomach.
 Nonproductive vomiting in dogs can produce other problems because the twisting of the stomach puts pressure on the liver, pancreas and other portions of the intestine.
-Combined with the blood flow being cut off from the spleen and the reduced blood flow to the heart, the attempts to vomit can also cause heart complications.
+Combined with the blood flow being cut off from the spleen and the reduced blood flow to the heart, as well as the salt imbalance created, cardiac complications can occur.
 Toxins and rupture of the stomach can cause life threatening problems.

 Treatment of Nonproductive Vomiting in Dogs

-At the veterinary clinic, time is of the essence and medicines such as intravenous fluids, steroids and antibiotics may be administered to stabilise your dog’s condition.
+At the veterinary clinic, time is of the essence and medicines such as intravenous fluids, pain relief and antibiotics may be administered to stabilise your dog’s condition.
 Your veterinarian may attempt to decompress the stomach using a tube that is inserted directly into it to allow gas to escape.
 A process called a gastric lavage will be performed to empty the contents of the stomach which will allow it to retreat to its normal position.
-These processes do not fix the twisting of the stomach, with surgery the only option to save your dog’s life.
+These processes do not fix the twisting of the stomach if it has occurred, surgery the only option to save your dog’s life.
 Because of the stress that your dog has endured this can be a substantial risk, but it is the only way to save your dog.

 Recovery of Nonproductive Vomiting in Dogs